Ahmedh12/OHLC-Prices-Predictor/README.md

 4. **Data Splitting**: The data is split into training and test datasets.
 A sliding window approach is often used for time-series data.
 5. **Sequence Creation**: Sequences of past stock prices (e.g., 30 days) are created as input features for the model.

-The preprocessing steps are handled in the `data_loader.py` file.
+The preprocessing steps are handled in the `preprocess.py` file.

 ---

 ## Model Architecture

-The model is built on the **Transformer** architecture, which is well-suited for sequence-based tasks.
+The model is built on a slightly modified **Transformer** architecture, which is well-suited for sequence-based tasks.

 ### Parameters:
 - `feature_dim`: Number of features for each time step (e.g., 4: OHLC).